balena-os/wifi-connect/README.md

 [ModMyPi](http://bit.ly/1gY3IHF)           | Ralink RT3070
 [ThePiHut](http://bit.ly/1LfkCgZ)          | Ralink RT5370

+The software has also been successfully tested on RaspberryPi 3 with its onboard wifi.

 Given these results, it is probable that most dongles with *Atheros* or *Ralink* chipsets will work.

 The following dongles are known **not** to work (as the driver is not friendly with AP mode and Connman):